barlowtj48/barlowtj48.github.io/model_design.md

 <img src="images/3dprints/shiftknob.jpg?raw=true"/>

 **Speaker Stands**
 This was my first 30+ hour print.
 I had recently gotten a new printer with larger print size, and needed some speaker stands that were strong enought to hold them.
 These were designed with the intent to print with no supports.
-They support a bookshelf speaker 180mm higher off of my desk, and look good too!
+They support a bookshelf speaker 180mm higher off of my desk and it looks good too!

 <img src="images/3dprints/speaker_stand.jpg?raw=true"/>

 **Wheel Caps**
 A great application for saving money, I needed some caps for my wheels and didn't want to wait for shipping.
-I designed these up to be snapped into place just like the originals, and come in a color that doesn't otherwise exist.
+I designed these up to be snapped into place just like the originals and come in a color that doesn't otherwise exist.
 It was painted black on the raised letters to match the style.

 <img src="images/3dprints/wheel_cap.png?raw=true"/>